Land of Snow Part II

 “Don’t even worry about it, we’ll have him rounded up in no time.”
 Fubuki promised him confidentially.

 “That won’t be necessary.”
-Dotō returned coldly as he shoved Koyuki away from him.
+Dotō returned coldly, as he shoved Koyuki away from him.
 The woman stumbled and glared at him darkly.
 “Why even bother when the man will show up on his own soon enough?”
-He asked with a smirk.
+He asked them with a smirk.
 “Until then we just have to wait.”
-He ordered as he crushed the fake Hex Crystal in his hand.
+He ordered, as he crushed the fake Hex Crystal in his hand.

 “And the boys?”
 Nadare asked.
 “I’m sure that Kakashi will come for them.”

-“Keep the runt the masked nuisance needs to go though.”
-Dotō declared as he watched the shattered pieces fall to the floor.
+“Keep the runt, the masked nuisance needs to go though.”
+Dotō decided, as he watched the shattered pieces fall to the floor.

 “As you command.”
 Nadare returned.
 “Do you want the equipment on him?”

 “Who cares?
 It’s obviously faulty.
 Just throw it out with the rest of the trash.”
-Dotō ordered before spinning on his heel.
+Dotō commanded, before spinning on his heel.

 Mizore nodded his acceptance and carried the masked boy to one of the side doors.
 Fubuki smirked as she forced the door open, and they could all feel the harsh icy wind ripping away at them.
 “Have a nice trip.”
-Mizore said as he held the boy out in the air and then released him.
+Mizore told him, as he held the boy out in the air and then released him.
 The Ninja all watched for a moment as the red and blue figure fell towards the forest.
-Uncaringly they then forced the doors shut content that they had seen the last of.
+Uncaringly they then forced the doors shut, content that they had seen the last of the young ninja.

 * Yes it’s the Spider-Mobile